aviatesk/EscapeAnalysis.jl/README.md

 Lastly, this scheme of alias/field analysis can also be generalized to analyze array operations.
-`EscapeAnalysis` currently reasons about escapes imposed on array elements using an imprecise version of the field analysis described above, where `AliasEscapes` doesn't try to track precise array index but rather simply records all possible values that can be aliased any elements of the array.
+`EscapeAnalysis` currently reasons about escapes imposed on array elements using an imprecise version of the field analysis described above, where `AliasInfo` doesn't try to track precise array index but rather simply records all possible values that can be aliased any elements of the array.